 Approximately 1.4 billion pounds of rubbish per year enters our seas.
-Dumped in to our oceans daily, this threatens marine life, pollutes beaches and affects local tourism industries.
+Dumped into our oceans daily, this threatens marine life, pollutes beaches and affects local tourism industries.
 In several parts of the world including the Gulf of Mexico and the Baltic Sea, depletion of oxygen in the water has created enormous dead zones.
-Imagine if below the water there was no more coral reef to explore, unique plants are dying out, wildlife is scarce and in some cases becoming extinct.
+Imagine if below the water there was no more coral reef to explore, unique plants are dying out, wildlife is scarce and some cases, becoming extinct.

 Working with organisations such as World Animal Protection, Global Ghost Gear Initiative (GGGI) and Cornwall Seal Group Research Trust in supporting Fathoms Free, our enthusiastic team of wildlife lovers and keen divers regularly help with activities such as beach cleans and retrieving ghost fishing nets.

-Watch out for new tops coming in summer made from 100% recycled materials.
+Watch out for new tops made from 100% recycled materials.
 Salvaged waste cuttings from organic cotton clothing are shredded and blended with recycled plastic bottles to create soft cotton t-shirts.

-Later in the year we will also be launching a brand new undersuit, the classic fourth element technical construction but made from 70% recycled materials.
+We are also launching a brand new undersuit, the classic fourth element technical construction but made from 70% recycled materials.
 A revelation in the diving world, we intend this to be just the beginning of ensuring every product is made with the well being of our oceans at the forefront.

 You can add any HTML here (admin -> Theme Options -> Promo Popup).

 We suggest you create a static block and put it here using shortcode